strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 #### Content-type Visibility

-However, you might not want your collection-type to be visible in the Content-Type Builder and/or Content Manager.
-In fact, for this use case, having all the tasks displayed in the Content manager doesn't make sense since what it interesting here, is to see every tasks just for another content-type entry (article or product for example) inside the view of this particular entry.
+You might not want your collection-type to be visible in the Content-Type Builder and/or Content Manager.
+In fact, for this use case, having all the tasks displayed in the Content manager doesn't make sense since what is interesting here, is to see every task just for another content-type entry (article or product for example) inside the view of this particular entry.

 - You can give a `pluginOptions` object to your schema.json with the following config in order to make your task collection-type invisible in your admin: